MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-make-basic-ui-changes.md

 1. On a page with a grid, open the shortcut menu for any column header, point to **Choose Header Height**, and then choose ether **1**, **2**, or **3**.

-2. Open the shortcut menu for the any column header again, and then choose **Apply to All Lists** to specify that the selection you made in step 1 applies to grids in all pages in your instance of ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../includes/dyn_nav_md.md)]-->.
+2. Open the shortcut menu for the any column header again, and then choose **Apply to All Lists** to specify that the selection you made in step 1 applies to grids in all pages in your instance of [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ### To change the sorting of data in columns